Blog

 6 in 10 women over the age of 40 are affected with Adenomyosis.
 What can feel like severe menstrual cramps and pelvic pain can be associated with Adenomyosis.
 It has adverse effects not only on fertility but also on the overall health of a woman.

-Preconception diagnosis, counseling, and awareness are required for early diagnosis and treatment if present.
+Preconception diagnosis, counselling, and awareness are required for early diagnosis and treatment if present.

 Get regular gynecological check-ups to get control over your reproductive health.